w3f/polkadot-wiki-old/docs/polkadot/learn/comparisons/cosmos.md

 For more on interchain messaging in Polkadot please see the dedicated [wiki page](./interchain.md).

+## Programming Language

+Cosmos has written the `cosmos-sdk` in Golang, and has not signalled any desire or plan to support other languages.
+This is okay if you are a skilled Go developer or are willing to hire Go prgrammers or learn the Go language, but not very helpful if otherwise.
+In comparison, Polkadot uses the language-agnostic WebAssembly standard (Wasm) as the compiliation target of its runtime and parachain validation functions and runtimes.
+Many programming languages support Wasm compiliation or will support Wasm compiliation in the future.
+A non-exhaustive list of languages that support Wasm compilation are Rust, Go, C++, TypeScript (AssemblyScript), OCaml, Brainfuck, and [more](https://github.com/appcypher/awesome-wasm-langs).
+To create a blockchain that will connect to the Polkadot network, it's possible to write your blockchain application in any of these languages.
+With Cosmos, you have no choice and must write in Go.

 ## FAQ

 Follows are responses to questions which are often brought up in the comparison of Cosmos and Polkadot.